 - 10. Save the configuration. - 11.
 After you have added an OCSP responder to the list, you can click its link to display the page. - 12.
-Complete the configuration described in Table 94
+Complete the configuration described in Table 95

-Table 94 Responder Signer Certificate Settings
+Table 95 Responder Signer Certificate Settings

 Settings Guidelines Responder Signer Certificate Browse to the network path or local directory location of a Responder Signer Certificate.
 This is the certificate the OCSP responder uses to sign the response.
 You must specify the Responder Signer Certificate if the signer certificate is not included in the response.
-Trust Responder Certificate Select this option to allow an OCSP responder certificate that matches the responder signer certificate.
-Revocation Checking Select this option to ensure that the certificate has not recently been revoked.
+Trust Select this option to allow an OCSP responder certificate that matches the responder services the responder services that matches the responder services that matches the responder services the responder services the responder services that matches the responder services the responder services that matches the responder services the responder se Revocation Checking Select this option to ensure that the certificate has not recently been revoked.
 This option has implications only if you specified the Use OCSP with CRL fallback option.
 Allow clock discrepancy Use this option to account for possible mismatches in timestamps between the system clock and the OCSP responder clock.
 If the mismatch is significant, the system disregards the response from the OCSP responder as out of date or expired.